-The Audi RS7 Sportback is a super saloon that has a nice interior and all-weather capabilities thanks to its quattro all-wheel-drive system.
+The Audi RS7 Sportback is a beautifully built hyper-saloon, with supercar-baiting performance and superb all-weather ability thanks to its quattro all-wheel-drive system.
 The BMW M6 Gran Coupe, the Mercedes CLS 63 AMG and the Porsche Panamera Turbo are close to the RS7 in terms of price and pace.

-The RS7 has a near perfect interior with high-quality materials and stylish design, but some reviewers found the infotainment system a little difficult to operate.
+The RS7 has a near perfect interior with high-quality materials and stylish design.
 Four adults can travel long distances in comfort and the big boot can carry all their luggage.

-Different driving modes help tailor the RS7 to the road conditions and the quattro system gives fantastic grip in the wet, but reviewers criticised the car’s suspension set-up for being overly firm.
-The braking force is phenomenal, especially if you specify the optional carbon-ceramic brake disks.
+Different driving modes help tailor the RS7 to the road conditions and the quattro system gives fantastic grip in the wet, but the car’s suspension set-up is overly firm.
+Stopping force is phenomenal, though – especially if you specify the race-spec carbon-ceramic brake discs.

 The RS7 Sportback is not cheap and optional extras can almost double its price, but the running costs are reasonable for the amount of power it has.

 The Audi RS7 Sportback is a very capable all-weather, all-season and almost all-purpose performance saloon.
-It can seat four in comfort and has the ability of covering vast amounts of distances very quickly and with ease.
+It can seat four in comfort and has the ability to cover vast distances very quickly and with ease.
 The big boot and excellent interior only add to its appeal.